 Unfortunately, fried chicken isn’t exactly the healthiest, though not too bad in moderation.
 But if you’re like us and want to enjoy that crispy, juicy chicken more often, my Easy Crispy Oven Baked Chicken Drumsticks recipe is the way to go.

 Tons of people who love my Crispy Baked Chicken Wings have asked how the recipe would translate to larger pieces, like drumsticks.
 Well I’m here to tell you it works and it is delicious!
 I didn’t change the recipe much other than increasing the ingredients to account for the larger pieces of chicken.
 I also swapped out the paprika for chili powder because it’s what I had available.

-How to make Crispy Oven Baked Chicken in three easy steps:
+How to make Crispy Oven Baked Chicken Legs in three easy steps:

 HOW LONG DOES IT TAKE FOR DRUMSTICKS TO COOK IN THE OVEN?

 While the coating will help the chicken retain some crispiness, I sprayed my drumsticks with a butter based cooking spray to help them get nice and golden and crispy and laid them on a baking rack over a cookie sheet.
 Spraying them instead of coating them in butter helps to keep the calories and fat down which is always a plus, especially when you’re talking about fried chicken!